 Strict Liability crime

 The most unfair aspect of Las Vegas statutory rape law is that it is considered a "strict liability crime" in Nevada.
-This means that someone may be found guilty of this offense even if he/she was genuinely unaware that the victim was under sixteen.
+This means that someone may be found guilty of this offense even if he/she was genuinely unaware that the victim was under sixteen and more than four years younger than him/her.

 There is nothing more frightening than being accused of a crime, especially a sex offense where the potential consequences are so dire.
 But it is important to remember that Clark County judges do realize that many of the people who are charged with statutory sexual seduction in Nevada are falsely accused, and there are several defenses your attorney may use to try to achieve a favorable resolution.

-- False accusations: As with the Nevada crime of battery domestic violence and the Nevada crime of sexual assault, many of the people who are charged with statutory rape in Clark County are falsely accused by other people out of revenge, anger or to influence child custody proceedings.
+- False accusations: As with the Nevada crime of battery domestic violence (NRS 200.485) and the Nevada crime of sexual assault (NRS 200.366), many of the people who are charged with statutory rape in Clark County are falsely accused by other people out of revenge, anger or to influence child custody proceedings.
 If your attorney can show that the allegations are bogus, your case should be dismissed.

-- Age of consent: As we stated, the legal age of consent in Nevada is 16 years.
+- Age of consent: As we stated, the legal age of consent is 16 years old.
 If the alleged victim in your case was sixteen years old or more at the time, then statutory rape charges cannot stand.

 - Lack of evidence: In order for you to be convicted of statutory rape in Nevada, the prosecution has to prove your guilt beyond a reasonable doubt.
 As long as your attorney can show that the state's evidence is too weak or ambiguous to sustain a guilty verdict at trial, then the prosecution should be willing to negotiate down or dismiss the charges.

 The punishment for statutory sexual seduction in Nevada under NRS 200.368 depends on the age of the person being accused.
-If he/she is twenty-one or older, statutory rape is treated as a category B felony in Las Vegas carrying:
+If he/she is twenty-one or older, statutory rape is treated as a category B felony, carrying:

 - one to ten years in Nevada State Prison, and